mathiasrw/pystock-data/README.md

 http://data.pystock.com/2016/20160104.tar.gz

 ## raw data
-The  unpacked data can also be accessed at http://stock-data.surge.sh
+The  unpacked data can also be accessed at http://stock-data.surge.sh. the aim is to offer the data as a json API